Council-owned smart waste · Measured, not asserted

 Every empty-bin trip is paid for

-Fuel, HGV wear and crew hours are spent visiting bins that did not need emptying – at a time when every line of the budget is under pressure and driver shortages make each wasted mile more costly.
+Fuel, HGV wear and crew hours are spent visiting bins that did not need emptying – exactly the avoidable spend an invest-to-save case is built on, at a time when every MTFS line is under pressure.

 // net zero